syncthing/docs/advanced/folder-uselargeblocks.rst

 When two devices do not agree on the desired block size for a file, the entire file must be transferred instead of only the changed blocks.
-To avoid frequent block size changes for files straddling a threshold boundary there is a certain elasticity or hysteresis built in to the system.
+To avoid frequent block size changes for files straddling a threshold boundary there is a certain elasticity or hysteresis built into the system.
 The block size of an existing file is only changed when the difference in block size exceeds one level, i.e., from 256 KiB to 1 MiB, but not from 256 KiB to 512 KiB.